Sherry

 After fermentation is complete, the base wines are fortified with grape spirit to increase their final alcohol content.
 Wines classified as suitable for aging as fino and Manzanilla are fortified until they reach a total alcohol content of 15.5 percent by volume.
 As they age in a barrel, they develop a layer of flor—a yeast-like growth that helps protect the wine from excessive oxidation.
 Those wines that are classified to undergo aging as oloroso are fortified to reach an alcohol content of at least 17 per cent.
 They do not develop flor and so oxidise slightly as they age, giving them a darker colour.
 Because the fortification takes place after fermentation, most sherries are initially dry, with any sweetness being added later.
+Despite the common misconception that sherry is a sweet drink, most varieties are dry.
 In contrast, port wine is fortified halfway through its fermentation, which stops the process so that not all of the sugar is turned into alcohol.

 Wines from different years are aged and blended using a solera system before bottling so that bottles of sherry will not usually carry a specific vintage year and can contain a small proportion of very old wine.
 Sherry is regarded by some wine writers as "underappreciated" and a "neglected wine treasure".